-- Review The City's tips on hiring a contractor - Learn more about hiring engineers from the Association of Professional Engineers and Geoscientists of Alberta (APEGA) - Look up a registered professional's status with APEGA (if they are a professional engineer or licensee) or with the Safety Codes Council (if they are a Master Electrician)
+- Review The City's tips on hiring a contractor - Learn more about hiring engineers from the Association of Professional Engineers and Geoscientists of Alberta (APEGA) - Look up a registered professional's status with APEGA your decision.

-INSURANCE QUESTIONS

-Before installing any EV charging infrastructure on your multiresidential property, make sure to talk to your property's insurance provider.
-They will let you know if installing EV chargers will have any implications on your annual rates or coverage, which may inform your decision.
+INSURANCE QUESTIONS Before installing any EV charging infrastructure on your multiresidential property, make sure to talk to your property's insurance provider.
+They will let you know if installing EV chargers will have any implications on your annual rates or coverage, which may inform